 Sebastian Möller has been a research associate and doctoral student in the research group since October 2014.
-Sebastian holds a BA degree in Political Science and History from the University of Wuppertal and a MA degree in Political Science from the Goethe University Frankfurt.
-He also studied International Political Economy at the University of Southampton (UK).
+Since March 2019 he serves as study coordinator for the Political Science Master programs at the University of Bremen.
+Sebastian holds a BA degree in Political Science and History from the University of Wuppertal and a MA in Political Science from Goethe University Frankfurt.

 InIIS, Mary-Somerville-Straße 7,

 Phone: +49 421 218- 67006